White Island eruption: Six bodies due to be airlifted to Wellington

 Police made the announcement at 10.30am as a recovery team continues an operation to get all victims remaining there off the island.

-The bodies are now being prepared for airlifting and for the process to take them to Wellington by helicopter, police said.
+The bodies are now being prepared for airlifting and for the process to take them to the HMNZS Wellington by helicopter, police said.

 Among the grief and devastation, there is work to do.